Policy on Clubs & Organizations

 Starting a Club

-15.1 Starting a Club: A student forming a club or organization must register the group with Student Life using the online resources provided at www.callutheran.edu/clubs.
+A student forming a club or organization must register the group with Student Life using the online resources provided to the right under "Start a Club".
 The registration materials consist of:

 - Petition for formal recognition, including purpose, roster of club officers, and club name